awsdocs/amazon-ecs-developer-guide/doc_source/register-multiple-targetgroups.md

   + The service must use either an Application Load Balancer or Network Load Balancer\.
   + The service must use the rolling update \(`ECS`\) deployment controller type\.
 + Specifying multiple target groups is supported for services containing tasks using both the Fargate and EC2 launch types\.
 + When creating a service that specifies multiple target groups, the Amazon ECS service\-linked role must be created\.
 The role is created by omitting the `role` parameter in API requests, or the `Role` property in AWS CloudFormation\.
-For more information, see [Service\-Linked Role for Amazon ECS](using-service-linked-roles.md)\.
+For more information, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.

 ## Example service definitions<a name="multiple-targetgroups-examples"></a>